allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 it has reached at the larger value, say near 0.4.

 The figure 3.4.2(a) and (b) show the development of the trained proportional gains over the training process.
-With the case of the tunable standard deviation with "fixPolicySd = 0", they converged more rapidly and with slightly more stable.
+With the case of the tunable standard deviation: "fixPolicySd = 0", they converged more rapidly and with slightly more stable.
 It's probably because the higher trained standard deviations all over the training process cause to speed up the convergence.